 So, lets talk about the difference between cooking it on the stovetop, the crockpot, and the InstaPot.
 The InstaPot is all the rage these days, and while I do love using mine, I still prefer to cook my soups in a dutch oven on my stove.
 I think its is more of a hand on, visceral approach and that is why I love it.

 The Instapot cooks your soup so much faster and in fact it only cooks for 25 minutes in the Instapot.
 There are a few things to consider.
 Adding the beans into the soup at the beginning may result in beans that are broken down and falling apart.
-So, I like to add them after the soup is cooked, allowing them to heat through while I am shredding the chicken.
+So, I like to stir them in after the soup is cooked, allowing them to heat through while I am shredding the chicken.
 You can keep your soup simmering after it cooks in the InstaPot which will allow the beans to cook all the way through.

 Now, this is another very easy way to cook your soup hands off, but me….well I have a problem remembering to do it in the morning, especially since I work at home…there should be no reason…but there it is!
 All you need to do to cook your tortilla soup in the crock pot is to put all your ingredients in the crock pot and h=cook it on low for 4-6 hours.
 All you have to do is take the chicken out and shred it up.
 You can have it as shredded chicken or cut the chicken into chunks.

 Whatever way you choose to make your tortilla soup, it is going to divine.
 It will be a comforting, hearty and flavorful soup, perfect on those cold days, but even great any time of the year.
 This is a dairy-free, gluten free meal as well!
 By adding toppings you can adjust it to things that you love.

 Make sure you save this for later and share it with others!
 Its always kind when you share!